t2

 X. SUMMARY OF WHAT PART 1 ESTABLISHES

-4. Legal remedies were not pursued early enough; subsequent attempts failed.
+4. Legal remedies were not pursued early enough.

-6. Remaining issues are moral, relational, and spiritual, not judicial.
+6. Remaining issues are moral, relational, and spiritual.

-7. A meaningful resolution—if ever—must occur through voluntary recognition and relational reconciliation, not litigation.
+7. Resolution must occur through voluntary recognition, not litigation.